pfhm2/create-ipx-app/README.md

 1. Fork the repo and clone your local copy.
 2. Install dependencies: `npm i`
-3. Add your IPX configuration inside `config.json`.
+3. Add your IPX configuration inside the `config.json` file.

     **Note**: the API key must have both `Edit Search Pages` and `Execute Queries` privileges.